-If you’re new to Public Administration I highly recommend you first go through SP Naidu’s Public Administration.
+If you’re new to Public Administration I highly recommend you first go through M. Laxmikanth’s Public Administration.
 This book introduces the basic concepts and theories in a very simple and engaging manner.
 Many IAS aspirants directly jump to Mohit Bhattacharya’s New Horizons in Public Administration with the result they end up giving up the subject altogether or get the impression that Pub Ad is not their cup of tea.

-New Horizons by Mohit Bhattacharya
+2. New Horizons of Public Administration by Mohit Bhattacharya

 This book covers the entire Paper 1 syllabus in different degrees.
 The chapters where it really shines are Bureaucratic Theory, Public Policies, Development Administration, and Decision Making.
 These are Bhattacharya’s forte and he has explained these topics really well in his own unique style.

-Administrative Thinkers by Prasad and Prasad
+3. Administrative Thinkers by Prasad and Prasad

 Personnel Administration Notes of IGNOU